muesli/xray/README.md

 of both videos to safely identify exact copies of a file.

 ## Dependencies
-xray depends on QtCore (tested with Qt5, but should work with Qt4), ffmpeg and phash.
+xray depends on QtCore (Qt >= 5.2), ffmpeg and phash.
 You should be able to find existing packages for your system.
 On Ubuntu install "libphash0-dev", on Arch install "phash" from AUR.

 ## Build it
     qmake xray.pro